chef-boneyard/stove/README.md

 A utility for releasing and managing Chef Cookbooks.
 It will:

 - Edit the `metadata.rb` and insert the proper version
-- Create a CHANGELOG from JIRA tickets
 - Commit and push these changes to git
 - Create a git tag and push those changes to git
 - Upload the cookbook to the Opscode Community Site
-- Resolve (close) the JIRA tickets

 Why?